v4rakh/upda/_doc/Deployment.md

 # All environment variables for upda can be put into this file
 # upda picks them up (on each restart)
 EnvironmentFile=/etc/upda.conf
-# Requires upda' binary to be installed at this location, e.g., via package manager or copying it over manually
+# Requires upda binary to be installed at this location, e.g., via package manager or copying it over manually
-ExecStart=/usr/local/bin/upda-server
+ExecStart=/usr/local/bin/upda server serve
 ```

 For a full set of available configuration, look into the [Configuration](./Configuration.md) section.
 Furthermore,